LIPS-scheme/lips/docs/docs/lips/functional-helpers.md

 ## pipe

-Pipe is higher ordder procedure that accept functions and aguments and return a new function that apply those function in order:
+Pipe is higher ordder procedure that accept functions as arguments and return a new function that apply those function in order:

 ```scheme
 (define non-zero (curry filter (complement zero?)))